 Removing comments that you have made

-If you want us to remove or modify any comment you have made, please email TWBTC (the woman behind the curtain) at firstname.lastname@example.org and she take of it for you.
+If you want us to remove or modify any comment you have made, please email TWBTC (the woman behind the curtain) at email@example.com and she will handle that for you.

 “Please change my comment” is not very descriptive.
 Neither is “From Susan.”
 A descriptive subject line would be “Please change my comment on the ‘Gaslighting’ post.”
 A good subject line helps us sort through our inboxes and keep track of things.
 And if you can give us a link to the page or post you are referring to that helps even more.